Asiana Treks and Tours

 90 days – USD 125

 If you're coming for business, you can get a suitable visa for up to 5 years.
-The fee depends on how much money you're investing.
-If you invest less than 10 million Nepalese rupees, it's $35 per month, $400 per year, or $1000 for five years.
-If you invest more, the fees are lower; if you invest more than 100 million Nepalese rupees, you don't have to pay any fees.
+The fee depends on the amount of money you're investing.
+If you invest less than 10 million Nepalese rupees, the monthly cost is $35, the annual cost is $400, or the five-year cost is $1,000.
+If you invest more, the fees are lower; if you invest more than 100 million Nepalese rupees, you are exempt from paying any fees.

 Student Visa – For educational purposes: